Hermit thrush: Description

-Behavior
+Distribution and habitat

 Hermit thrushes breed in coniferous or mixed woods across Canada, southern Alaska, and the northeastern and western United States.
-They make a cup nest on the ground or relatively low in a tree.
+They are very rare vagrants to western Europe and northeast Asia.

 While most hermit thrushes migrate to wintering grounds in the southern United States and south to Central America, some remain in northern coastal US states and southern Ontario.
 Identification of spotted thrushes is simplified by the fact that hermit thrush is the only spotted thrush normally found in North America during winter.

+Breeding

+Hermit thrushes make a cup nest on the ground or relatively low in a tree.
 They usually breed in forests, but will sometimes winter in parks and wooded suburban neighborhoods.

-They are very rare vagrants to western Europe and northeast Asia.
+Behavior

-They forage on the forest floor, also in trees or shrubs, mainly eating insects and berries.
+Hermit thrushes forage on the forest floor, as well as in trees or shrubs, mainly eating insects and berries.

 Song

 The hermit thrush's song has been described as "the finest sound in nature" and is ethereal and flute-like, consisting of a beginning note, then several descending musical phrases in a minor key, repeated at different pitches.
 It often sings from a high open location.
 Analysis of the notes of its song indicates that they are related by harmonic simple integer pitch ratios, like many kinds of human music and unlike the songs of other birds that have been similarly examined.